 Following the fire on 11 May 1985 at the Bradford City football ground where 56 people died and many were seriously injured, a committee was set up to enquire into the operation of the Safety of Sports Grounds Act 1975.
 The recommendations made in their final report resulted in changes introduced in the Fire Safety and Safety of Places of Sport Act 1987 and the revision of the Home Office Guide to Safety at Sports Grounds.

-In 1971 fire safety legislation was a spread over many pieces of primary and secondary legislation using fire safety provisions.
+In 1971, fire safety legislation was a spread over many pieces of primary and secondary legislation using fire safety provisions.
 This caused confusion and the government wanted to simplify the law by getting rid of most of the overlaps and putting in place one set of legal requirements for fire safety that could apply to most places people use.
-The result was the Fire Precautions Act 1971 which was an enanbling act which would include all premises over time.
-Initially designating order were made for Hotels and Boarding houses, Offices, Shops and Railway premises and Facories but never progressed any further.
-The act was in force for more than twenty years and was expensive but very effective then a European directive required the government to harmonise the fire safety legislation and the Fire Precauction (Workplace) Regulations was created.
+The result was the Fire Precautions Act 1971 which was an enabling act which would include all premises over time.
+Initially, a designating order was made for Hotels and Boarding houses, Offices, Shops and Railway premises and Factories but never progressed any further.
+The act was in force for more than twenty years and was expensive but very effective, then a European directive required the government to harmonise the fire safety legislation and the Fire Precaution (Workplace) Regulations was created.

-All the fire provisions in the above acts of Parliament are for the moment are still in force but the primary fire legislation is the Fire Precaution (Workplace) Regulations 1997 which was introduced as the result of a directive from the EEC.
-The present government are proposing a new Fire Precautions Act that will encompass all the fire safety provisions of various acts into one act which exactly what the first Fire Precautions Act was intended to do.
-I believe the differences between the two acts will be the reliance on risk assessment instead of prescribed methods and enforcement will reactive, not proactive.
-But however time will tell.
+The Fire Precaution (Workplace) Regulations 1997 was introduced as the result of a directive from the EEC.
+The present government are proposing a new Fire Precautions Act that will encompass all the fire safety provisions of various acts into one act which is exactly what the first Fire Precautions Act was intended to do.